w3c/wcag3/guidelines/terms/actively-available.md

 status: developing
 ---

-available for the user to read and use any actionable items included
+available for the user to perceive and use